kubernetes-sigs/llm-instance-gateway/README.md

 ```

 **Deploying the ext-proc image**
-Refer to this [README](https://github.com/kubernetes-sigs/llm-instance-gateway/blob/main/pkg/README.md) on how to deploy the Ext-Proc image used to support Instance Gateway.
+Refer to this [README](https://github.com/kubernetes-sigs/llm-instance-gateway/blob/main/pkg/README.md) on how to deploy the Ext-Proc image.

 ## Contributing